-I’d be lying if I said that I didn’t worry constantly about leading in the #MeToo era.
-I often worry about what if this happens under my watch or in an organization that I align myself with?
-As the events of Harvey Weinstein, Matt Lauer, Donald Trump, Kevin Spacey and many more have overflowed, we’ve seen many different reactions.
-Most have been overwhelming displays of shock and disgust but these are high profile examples of far too common behaviors that many men and women experience in their workplaces across the globe.
+I’d be lying if I said that I didn’t constantly worry about leading in the #MeToo era.
+I often wonder what I would do if an allegation was made under my watch or in an organization that I’ve aligned myself with?
+As the events of Harvey Weinstein, Matt Lauer, Donald Trump, Kevin Spacey, Governor Cuomo, and many more have continued to overflow, we’ve seen multiple reactions come from every region in society.
+Most have conveyed an overwhelming display of shock and disgust, but the widespread exposure of these particular high-profile examples is just a snapshot of the typical behaviors many men and women are subject to every day in their workplaces across the globe.

-I compare it to getting a small whiff of something foul smelling.
-Sometimes it’s so small when it begins that you doubt that you even smelled it all.
+Sniffing out sexual harassment in our own organizations is possible.
+I compare it to getting a small whiff of something foul-smelling.
+Sometimes it’s so small when it begins that you doubt that you’ve even smelled it all.
 Sometimes it stays very subtle until you uncover a large pile of dead rats festering in the walls.
-It is our responsibility as leaders to hold everyone above or below us accountable.
+It is our responsibility as people and especially leaders to hold everyone above or below us accountable.

 It’s what we do when the whiff of foul air hits our nostrils that matters most.